Last Updated on February 15, 2023 by Celeste.

 It has been in the hands of the Franks, the Byzantines, the Venetians and Ottomans and their influence is still so present everywhere.

-Monemvasia is nowadays an open archaeological site attracting tourists in summer and winter.
-A good friend of mine and local resident invited us to during the summer and showed us the wonders of Monemvasia with kids.
+Monemvasia is now an open archaeological site attracting tourists in summer and winter.
+A good friend of mine and local resident invited us to during a hot Greek summer and showed us the wonders of Monemvasia with kids.

 The moment that we passed the dark tunnel entering the castle, we felt that we had travelled back in time.

-We started walking through the romantic streets and saw stone buildings with walled gardens and courtyards, pretty churches, impressive towers, and ruins.
-We saw a canon, mysterious corners, narrow cobbled alleys, exotic plants and heart-stopping sea views.
-We fantasized about knights and kings, pirates and princesses.
+We started our day in Monemvasia Greece with kids by walking through the romantic streets.
+Beautiful stone buildings with walled gardens and courtyards, pretty churches, impressive towers, and ruins… The kids loved the canon, the mysterious corners and the narrow cobbled alleys.
+The town is decorated with exotic plants and heart-stopping sea views.
+After our walk, we all fantasized about knights and kings, pirates and princesses.
 Our adventure had started!

-Inside the beautiful castle town, also called ‘the Castro’ are mostly (boutique) hotels; restored medieval buildings with marvellous (but sometimes dangerous!) stone balconies and old walls.
-I visited several of them and met with the owners who all showed great passion for their business and for Monemvasia.
-I checked the rooms and restaurants.
-The following hotels are all beautifully decorated and have family rooms.
+Inside the castle town, or just ‘the Castro’ are mostly boutique hotels; restored medieval buildings with marvellous (but sometimes dangerous!) stone balconies and old walls.
+We visited several of them and met with the owners.

-Ardamis guesthouse Mr. Vasilis Ardamis recommended the following family rooms in Ardamis: 14, 22, 18 and 19.
+The owner of this guest house, Vasilis Ardamis recommended the following family rooms in Ardamis: 14, 22, 18 and 19.
 In one of his suites is an ancient marble well.
-It’s covered by a glass plate and lit inside and you can see the water meters below!
-The hotel is located in a quiet alley pictures below.
+It’s covered by a glass plate and lit inside, and you can see the water meters below!
+The hotel is located in a quiet alley.

-My family was invited to stay at a private mansion in Pori and we used our car to go to the Castro.
+My family was invited to stay at a private mansion in Pori, outside Monemvasia.
+We drove our car to go to the Castro and back.
 Some days we would leave the car and park at the parking near Gefyra.
 We used the air-conditioned shuttle bus to go up to the entrance (shuttle bus leaves every half hour from morning until midnight).
 On other days, my husband would drop me of with the girls at the entrance and tried to find a parking space nearby.

 Gefyra is the center of a developed tourist area with many hotels and apartments.
 There are budget-friendly options and lots of restaurants, taverns, and tourist services such as pharmacies and shops.
 There is an organized crystal clear pebble beach in the port as well as a fenced playground.
 You can also choose to stay toward the north, at Kakavos beach or Pori beach.
 To the south, the beaches are near the villages of Agia Paraskevi, Agios Stefanos, and Nomia.

 Douka Sea Front Residencies is also a favourite with families.
-4.4 km away from the castle with self-catering apartments, large family rooms and pet friendly.
+4.4 km away from the castle with self-catering apartments, large family rooms and pet-friendly.
+Click here for more information and to book your stay.

 The Byzantino cafe at the central square serves an amazing breakfast with locally produced and home-made delicacies (10E p.p. from 8:30-10:30, daily in August, other months only the weekends).
 We also had a drink here in the afternoon whilst our kids were running around the square.
 It is located at the busiest part of the town.